jakewaldron/PlexEmail/README.md

 #### Alternate Usage

 Pass in an alternate config file.
-For example the default config file sends out a daily email (using Cloudinary), while an alternate config file is set up for a weekly web page.
+For example, the default config file sends out a daily email (using Cloudinary), while an alternate config file is set up for a weekly web page.

 ```
 python plexEmail.py -c C:\files\plexEmailWeekly.conf